rsewell/archive-epilogue/README.md

 <p class=MsoNormal>On top of this infrastructure analytics capabilities are
-built that span a large virtual memory and storage space that enforce data rules around (GRDP, and other governance and restriction requirements).</p>
+built that span a large virtual memory and storage space that enforce data rules around (GDPR, and other governance and restriction requirements).</p>

 <p class=MsoNormal>Epilogue should not be viewed as a data store but as a vault
 implementation of an object store where objects have intelligence relative to